wallnerryan/pwx-app-catalog/apps/GitOps/GitLab/README.md

 Portworx can manage expanding PVCs automatically which is typically left to the Gitlab admin to manually perform.

-To see he autopilot rules
+To see the autopilot rules

 ```
 $ kubectl get autopilotrule